Pat DiNizio

-Patrick Michael DiNizio (October 12, 1955 – December 12, 2017) was the lead singer, songwriter and founding member of the band The Smithereens, which he formed in 1980 with Jim Babjak, Dennis Diken and Mike Mesaros from Carteret, New Jersey.
+Patrick Michael DiNizio (October 12, 1955 – December 12, 2017) was an American musician.
+He was most notable for being the lead singer, songwriter and founding member of the band The Smithereens, which he formed in 1980 with Jim Babjak, Dennis Diken and Mike Mesaros from Carteret, New Jersey.

 Life and career

 DiNizio was born in Plainfield, New Jersey, to parents of Italian heritage, Nicholas and Antoniette, and grew up in nearby Scotch Plains, where he attended Scotch Plains-Fanwood High School.
 DiNizio was a trash hauler, working for his father while trying to break into the music business.
 He has cited his influences as Buddy Holly and The Beatles.

 In addition to his work with The Smithereens, he released a number of solo albums, Songs and Sounds (1997), This is Pat DiNizio, a collection of cover songs arranged for piano and vocals (2006), Revolutions (2 CDs plus 1 DVD, limited edition of 300 copies, 2006), Pat DiNizio (2007), and Pat DiNizio/Buddy Holly (2008).
 An expanded 2-CD version of This is Pat DiNizio was issued in 2012.